MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Overview

 \subsection{Camera Pose Estimation}

 In the camera pose estimation process, we search the static feature point correspondences among consecutive frames to avoid the impact of dynamic objects.
-More specifically, we first do a coarse estimation with feature points that are outside of the bounding box which belongs to potential dynamic objects, as well as the static feature points inside the bounding box that are identified by the Depth Filter Module.
-And then we do a fine estimation where static feature points on potential dynamic objects are filtered by the MLP model and they will also be used for camera pose estimation.
 The camera pose is acquired through minimizing the re-projection error of static feature point correspondences, which is described by:

 where